Actively Recruiting

 • International Normalized Ratio (INR) greater than 1.5

-• History or presence of facial paralysis
+• Facial paralysis or history of facial paralysis

 • History of central nervous system vascular disease